Learn my foot

 Why your size label isn't enough

 A “US 10” from one brand can feel nothing like a 10 from another.
-Length is just one number — the shape and volume of the boot decide how it actually feels.
+Length is just one number.
+The shape and volume of the boot decide how it actually feels.

 How to measure at home